 Services are hardly comparable.
 There are hundreds of thousands of dev/marketing/creative shops out there.
 They market based on price, location, a certain niche, unique advantage, key skill, portfolio.

-Products come at a fixed cost.
+- Products come at a fixed cost.
 Selling a product is profitable even with the slightest margin.
 This determines certain KPIs that facilitate marketing through paid ads.
+In other words, there’s no additional cost to selling products on top of the initial development costs, the ongoing feature development process, and a slight uptick in support (or hosting) fees.
+Expenses are more predictable and scale is easier to achieve.

-Services are unique and thus require a larger margin acting as a safety net.
+- Services are unique and thus require a larger margin acting as a safety net.
+Consulting, marketing, development services go through a lengthy discovery process, gathering requirements, preparing custom-tailored offers, and including smaller buffers to minimize the scope creep impact.

 Tip #4: Marketing products taps into quantifiable comparison within the sector.
 Services can be positioned differently, and often bundled with sales initiatives.